aspyk/vegeo_trend_analysis/doc/user_guide.md

 Several tests are then applied on all the extracted pixels to consider them as a valid input for the Mann Kendall test.
 For the matrix cases, these tests are first applied on each pixel of the 4x4 and 12x12 matrices, and if there is more than 75% of valid pixels in them the final unique value is computed averaging the values of all the valid pixels.
 The tests used to differentiate the pixels are the following:

 Since the Mann Kendall test requires to keep the real time range between the values, resulting value of the test will be either the valid value or a NaN.
-Note that when two sensors overlap in time, the newer overwrites the older.
+Note that when two sensors overlap in time, the most recent one overwrites the older.
 Therefore, the output of the pre-processing step is a one-dimensional time series for each LANDVAL sites made of 36 time slots per year being filled by either NaN or actual (4KM) or averaged value (1KM or 300M).

 ##### C3S ALBEDO